 After he made the dunk, Doc smiled and winked at all us.

-Then a few minutes later, ushers would send us back to our nose bleed seats.
+It seem like just a few minutes later, ushers were sending us back to our nose bleed seats.

 Seats up so high that we could stand on them and touch the ceiling!